 Lead inhibits the bodies of growing children from absorbing iron, zinc and calcium, minerals essential to proper brain and nerve development.
 Symptoms include attention-related behavioral problems, decreased cognitive performance, and greater incidence of problem behaviors.

 Many children with lead poisoning may not look, act, or feel sick.
 The only way to know if your child has lead poisoning is by asking your provider for a blood lead test.
-According to the CDC, children should be tested for elevated blood lead levels at 12 months, 24 months or at least once before age 6 if not previously tested.
+According to the CDC, children should be tested for lead exposure at 12 months, 24 months or at least once before age 6 if not previously tested.
 Ask your healthcare provider.
 He or she can help you and can recommend treatment if your child has been exposed.